lino-framework/book/docs/specs/printing.rst

     .. method:: get_print_templates(self, bm, action)

-        Return a list of filenames of templates for the specified build method.
+        Return a list of file names of templates for the specified build method.
 Returning an empty list means that this item is not printable.
 For subclasses of :class:`SimpleBuildMethod`
         the returned list may not contain more than 1 element.